fawaz-dabbaghieh/extgfa/README.md

     <img src="figures/distgfa_pipeline_v3.png" alt="drawing" width="800"/>
 </p>

+# Installation
+**extgfa** is a simple python package and can be installed with `python3 setup.py install` or from the package directory running
+`pip install .`.

+Once installed, it can be used a command line tool for creating the chunked graph, or the user can simply import `from extgfa.Graph import Graph` or `from extgfa.ChGraph import ChGraph`, import and use the graph classes implemented.

 # Graph Class
 Two GFA graph classes are implemented in **extgfa**, both can be imported and used in your own scripts.
 One is called `extgfa.Graph`,